cccraig/Telemetry-Monitor/README.md

 # Telemetry Monitor
+Note this project is currently under development and not ready for active use.

 This is a project intended to make a nice telemetry (and possible control) interface for robots/uavs.
 It's for a personal project of mine, but the goal is to make it easily configurable so it could be modified for a variety of telemetry options.
 Essentially, customizable enough to have a custom telemetry/control interface regardless of your specific platform.